gborobio73/tennis-score-c/README.md

 ## Usage
 **Menu**

-- Select whether you will play best of 3 or best of 5 sets.
+- Select whether you will play best of 3 or best of 5 sets

-- Select who starts serving.
+- Select who starts serving

 - Start match!